nextcloud/spreed/README.md

 ## Scalability

 Talk works peer to peer, that is, each participant sends an end-to-end encrypted stream to each other participant and receives one stream per other participant.
 This grows bandwidth usage with the number of participants.
-As most users are on an asymetric local internet connection, the sending bandwidth often becomes the bottleneck.
-A typical Nextcloud Talk instance can handle a few dozen calls, but each call can have only 4-6 participants with video depending on the participants' bandwidth.
-Without video, more is possible.

 A single video stream currently uses about 1 mbit/sec and the total required bandwidth can be calculated as follows: